11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Infection From an Unsterilized Delivery Area

 Precipitous labor can be unpredictable and sometimes force a mother to give birth to their children in unexpected areas, such as in their home bathroom or the backseat of a car.
-Giving birth outside of the traditional, sterilized hospital environment introduces a few risks to the child’s health, namely exposure to germs and infection.

 Complications From a Retained Placenta

-Having a fast and/or early labor can put women at a higher risk for difficulties passing the placenta.
-Researchers believe this is because precipitous labor often doesn’t allow the time for enough uterine contractions, resulting in the placental tissue not detaching properly from the uterine lining and staying lodged inside the mother’s body.
+Researchers believe this happens because the duration of a rapid labor does not allow time for enough uterine contractions.
+This results in the placental tissue not detaching fully from the uterine lining and remaining lodged inside the mother’s body.

 Increased Risk of Birth Trauma